-Displaced families fleeing violence in Iraq are in desperate need of food, shelter, clean water, medicine, and protection.
+Displaced families fleeing violence in Iraq are in desperate need of warm shelter, food, clean water, medicine, and protection.

 “Many are moving to urban centers and community buildings that are currently being used and are quickly filling up and stretched beyond their capacity,” says Kathryn Taetzsch, leader of World Vision’s global rapid response assessment team in Erbil.
 “They are in desperate need of food, clean water, and medicine.”

+About 5.2 million Iraqis need humanitarian aid.
 The U.N. has declared the crisis in Iraq to be at the highest level of humanitarian emergency, on par with Syria, South Sudan, and Central African Republic.